 This work speaks to Shawa’s longstanding stance on the veil, to which the Muslim artist is staunchly opposed.
 Like many Muslim feminists of her generation, Shawa argues that the practice of veiling has no real basis in religion and is instead a social phenomenon designed to control and subdue the so-called “weaker sex.”
 The need to oppress women, Shawa says, stems from the insecurity of Arab men who have “lost control of their lives due to Western hegemony and complicit and corrupt dictatorships in their various forms.”
 The Impossible Dream was inspired by the specific circumstances of the First Intifada in Gaza, during which women played a pivotal role.
 Shawa attributes the widespread veiling of women during this period to the wounded pride of men, who were threatened by the newfound political agency of their wives and daughters.
 Nevertheless, Shawa insists that her paintings are not meant to critique men, but rather address women who “accept their fate” as second-class citizens.
 “My critique is more of the women themselves,” Shawa states, and “their complicity in reducing their status to an invisible state, while at the same time yearning silently for the freedom Western women seem to enjoy… the message [of The Impossible Dream] is that they should give themselves more value and certainly more respect.”

-Laila Shawa currently lives and works between London, UK, and Vermont, USA.
+Laila Shawa lived and worked between London, UK, and Vermont, USA.

 Samina Ali, “The Political is Personal: An Interview with Palestinian Artist Laila Shawa,” Muslima online, http://muslima.globalfundforwomen.org/content/political-personal

 Helen Khal, The Woman Artist in Lebanon,Catholic Press, Lebanon, 1987